InQuest/omnibus/README.md

 Every time you run a module against a created or stored artifact, the database document will be updated to reflect the newly discovered information.

 To create a new artifact and add it to MongoDB for tracking, run the command `new <artifact name>`.
-For example, to start investigation the domain deadbits.org, you would run `new deadbits.org`.
+For example, to start investigation the domain inquest.net, you would run `new inquest.net`.

-Omnibus will automatically determine what type the artifact is and ensure that only modules for that type are executed against the artifact.
+Omnibus will automatically determine what type the artifact is and ensure that only modules for that type are executed against the artifact. _If you attempt to run an artifact against a module that cannot support the artifact type, you'll be notified by a warning message that lists the accepted types._

 When a module is created, new artifacts may be found during the discovery process.
 For example, running the "dnsresolve" command might find new IPv4 addresses not previously seen by Omnibus.
 If this is the case, those newly found artifacts are automatically created as new artifacts in Omnibus and linked to their parent with an additional field called "source" to identify from which module they were originally found.
+In this example the source of the newly created artifacts would be "dnsresolve".

-Artifacts can be removed from the database using the "delete" command.
+Artifacts can be removed from the database using the "rm" command.
 If you no longer need an artifact, simply run the delete command and specify the artifacts name or the session ID if it has one.

 ### Sessions
 Omnibus makes use of a feature called "sessions".
 Sessions are temporary caches created via Redis each time you start a CLI session.
 Every time you create an artifact, that artifacts name is added to the Session along with a numeric key that makes for easy retrieval, searching, and action against the related artifact.
 For example if you're session held one item of "inquest.net", instead of needing to execute `virustotal inquest.net` you could also run `virustotal 1` and you would receive the same results.
 In fact, this works against any module or command that uses an artiface name as it's first argument.

+**Interacting with Session IDs instead of Artifact names**
+![Alt text](docs/images/artifact_id.png?raw=true "Shell")

 Sessions are here for easy access to artifacts and will be cleared each time you quit the command line session.
 If you wish to clear the session early, run the command "wipe" and you'll get a clean slate.

-Eventually, we would like to add a **Cases** portion to Omnibus that allows users to create cases of artifacts, move between them, and maintain a more coherent OSINT management platform.
-Though for this current pre-release, we will be sticking with the Session. :)

-**Interacting with Session IDs instead of Artifact names**
-![Alt text](docs/images/artifact_id.png?raw=true "Shell")
+#### Cases
+In the near future Omnibus will support the concept of **Cases** to provide a more coherent OSINT management platform.
+Cases allow users to create collection of artifacts that are all related to a specific investigation.
+Each cases will be stored in the database with a case name provided by the user, a list of artifacts added to that case (pointers to the full artifact document in MongoDB), and user defined notes relevant to the case.
+Users will be able to have multiple cases open at once and navigate between them for easy multi-tasking.

 ### Modules
 Omnibus currently supports the following list of modules.
 If you have suggestions or modules or would like to write one